ewelinascislowska/change-color/README.md

 # Change-color
-Changes color by mousemove and shows actual position of cursor.
+Changes color on mousemove and shows actual position of cursor.